knowing01 GmbH, Am Stadtpark 66, 81243 München, email@example.com, DE-330020123

 knowing01 informs the subscribers on a non-regular basis by means of a newsletter about product news, enterprise offers or client success stories.

 The processing of the data is based on Art.
 6 (1) lit. a GDPR with the consent given as part of the subscription form.
 Unsubscribing from the newsletter is possible at any point in time, for example through the link provided at the end of each newsletter issue.
-Alternatively, users can unsubscribe at any time by sending a corresponding email to email@example.com.
-The data submitted in the subscription form as well as the consent information is stored with Netlify Inc. , with further information around this relationship provided under section “4 – Third Party Services” of this statement.
+Alternatively, users can unsubscribe at any time by sending a corresponding email to firstname.lastname@example.org.
+The data submitted in the subscription form as well as the consent information is stored with Netlify Inc., as well as transferred and used in applications with Salesforce.

 When contacting us via web forms or the general email address